andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/VPNs.md

  - Encrypts all data being transmitted to and from the remote location

-Two types of VPNs
+## Two types of VPNs
  - User-to-LAN - for remote users
  - Site-to-Site - for remote sites

+## Options
+ - Full Tunnel - encrypts everything
+ - Split Tunnel - Doesn't encrypt all traffic, excluding things like web surfing
-Common Protocols
+## Common Protocols
  - IPsec
  - SSL
  - OpenVPN